 Even as an adult I question the number.
 We all have different aptitudes and speeds of learning.
 I’m a fast learner in some respects and a dunderhead in others.

 I think with modern aids and the ability to follow tutorials the learning curve has reduced dramatically.
 There was a time when you had to learn the trade as an apprenticeship under a master.
 Then you had to attend an art school for formal teaching.
-Today you can watch youtube, follow someone on Patreon, or buy an online drawing course.

 All those tips and tricks of the trade you had to spend years acquiring are out there on the web for everyone to share.
 It’s never been easier.